Once you have setup the integration between your Vend store and your Xero account, you'll need to make some changes to your daily processes.

 However, for many customers, the payment will be included in a larger bank deposit, such as the end of day takings deposit.
 This means you'll need to match this payment to the invoice for the account sale, as well as any other applicable transactions (such as the daily register closure).
 Check out Xero's help article for guidance on this.

-It's really important to close all the registers in your store every day.
-If you've got staff, make sure you have a closing process for every register, in every outlet, each day.
+It is essential to close all the registers in your store every day.
+If you have staff, make sure you have a closing process for every register, in every outlet, each day.
 This should include counting the cash takings and removing them from the cash drawer, summing up your card/EFTPOS machine, if required, and closing the register(s) in Vend.

 What information is sent to Xero when you close your register?